salah1337/Shop1/README.md

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).
+If you are interested in becoming a sponsor, please visit the Laravel[Patreon page](https://patreon.com/taylorotwell).

 - **[Vehikl](https://vehikl.com/)**
 - **[Tighten Co.](https://tighten.co)**